farhiongit/c_thread_pool/README.md

 The monitoring data are passed to the handler function in a structure `threadpool_monitor` which contains:

-- `struct threadpool *threadpool`: the thread pool for which the monitoring handler is called ;
+- `unsigned long uid`: a UID of the thread pool for which the monitoring handler is called ;
 - `float time`: the elapsed seconds since the creation of the thread pool ;
-- `size_t max_nb_workers`: the maximum number of workers, as defined at the creation of the thread pool ;
+- `size_t workers.max_nb`: the maximum number of workers, as defined at the creation of the thread pool ;
-- `size_t nb_processing_tasks`: the number of active workers, i.e. processing a task ;
-- `size_t nb_idle_workers`: the number of idle worker, i.e. waiting (some time) for a task to process ;
+- `size_t workers.nb_idle`: the number of idle worker, i.e. waiting (some time) for a task to process ;
-- `size_t nb_pending_tasks`: the number of tasks submitted to the thread pool and not yet processed or being processed ;
+- `size_t tasks.nb_pending`: the number of tasks submitted to the thread pool and not yet processed or being processed ;
+- `size_t tasks.nb_processing`: the number of active workers, i.e. processing a task ;
-- `size_t nb_succeeded_tasks`: the number of already processed and succeeded tasks by the thread pool (a task is considered successful when `work`, the function passed to `threadpool_add_task`, returns 0) ;
+- `size_t tasks.nb_succeeded`: the number of already processed and succeeded tasks by the thread pool (a task is considered successful when `work`, the function passed to `threadpool_add_task`, returns 0) ;
-- `size_t nb_failed_tasks`: the number of already processed and failed tasks by the thread pool (a task is considered failed when `work`, the function passed to `threadpool_add_task`, does not return 0) ;
+- `size_t tasks.nb_failed`: the number of already processed and failed tasks by the thread pool (a task is considered failed when `work`, the function passed to `threadpool_add_task`, does not return 0) ;
-- `size_t nb_canceled_tasks`: the number of canceled tasks.
+- `size_t tasks.nb_canceled`: the number of canceled tasks ;
+- `size_t tasks.nb_submitted` : the number of submitted tasks (either pending, processing, succeeded, failed or canceled).

 A handler `threadpool_monitor_to_terminal` is available for convenience: